Lesson Objectives

 Radicand - This is the number that is underneath the radical symbol, we may also refer to this as the argument of the radical.

 Index - This is the smaller number that is placed at the top left of the radical symbol.
 The index tells us what root we are asked to find.
 In other words, an index of 3, would be asking for the cube root.
 This would be a number that multiplies by itself three times to produce the radicand.
 An index of 4, would be asking for the fourth-root.
 This would be a number that multiplies by itself four times to produce the radicand.
 When we have an index of 2, the number is omitted.
 It is understood that if the index is blank, we are dealing with a square root.
 For higher-level roots, we always display the index.
-Definition of a Radical Expression in Math If we have the nth root of some real number a: $$\sqrt[n]{a}$$ If n is even and a ≥ 0:
+If we have the nth root of some real number a: $$\sqrt[n]{a}$$ If n is even and a ≥ 0:

 There are two roots: